 We hold the following values (adapted from the International Center for Academic Integrity) as important to academic integrity and for maintaining an inclusive classroom environment.
 Although we will expect students to work together, all lab reports for the class must be independently written, i.e., your own work in your own words.

 While discussion of data among lab partners is encouraged, each student on their own must complete all text, references, figures, graphs, and tables.
 If you have questions about the difference between discussing your work with others and unauthorized collaboration, please ask your instructor or IA for clarification.
 Directly copying material from other sources without putting it in your own words is also plagiarism, even if the source is cited as a reference (including the lab manual for this class!
 Please put it into your own words!)

-As students, this means you will As the Instructional team, this means we will Honesty Honestly demonstrate your knowledge and abilities Communicate openly without using deception, including citing sources appropriately Give you honest feedback on your demonstration of knowledge and abilities on assignments and exams Communicate openly and honestly about the expectations and standards of the course through the syllabus and guidelines for Responsibilities Complete your assignments on time and be fully prepared for class Arrive to lecture and lab on time and be active participants course assignments Give you timely feedback on your assessments Arrive to lecture and lab on time and be active participants Create relevant assessments and class activities Respect Speak openly with others while honoring diverse viewpoints and perspectives Allow others to voice their opinions and perspectives Respect your perspective even while we challenge you to think more deeply and critically Help facilitate the respectful exchange of ideas in class Fairness Contribute fully and equally when working in teams Not seek unfair advantage over others Create fair assessments and grade in a fair and timely manner Treat students and teams equally Trustworthy Not engage in personal affairs while on class time Be open and transparent about what you are doing in class Not distribute course materials to others in an unauthorized fashion Be available when we say we will be Follow through on our promises Not modify the expectations or standards without communicating with everyone Courage Say or do something when you see actions that undermine any of the above values Say or do something when we see actions that undermine any of the above values
+As students, this means you will As the Instructional team, this means we will Honesty Honestly demonstrate your knowledge and abilities Communicate openly without using deception, including citing sources appropriately Communicate openly without using deception, including citing sources appropriately Communicate openly and honestly about the expectations and standards of the course through the syllabus and guidelines for course assignments Responsibilities Complete your assignments on time and be fully prepared for class Arrive to lecture and lab on time and be active participants Create relevant assessments and class activities Respect Speak openly with others while honoring diverse while we challenge you to think viewpoints and perspectives Allow others to voice their opinions and perspectives Respect your perspective even while we challenge you to think more deeply and critically Help facilitate the respectful exchange of ideas in class Fairness Contribute fully and equally when working in teams Not seek unfair advantage over others Create fair assessments and grade in a fair and timely manner Treat students and teams equally Trustworthy Not engage in personal affairs while on class time Be open and transparent about what you are doing in class Not distribute course materials to others in an unauthorized fashion Be available when we say we will be Follow through on our promises Not modify the expectations or standards without communicating with everyone Courage Say or do something when you see actions that undermine any of the above values Say or do something when we see actions that undermine any of the above values